piephai/V2Ray/README.md

    - In the top right-hand corner, click "Create" and then select "Droplets."

 4. **Configure Server Location:**
    - Choose a server location that's closest to where you'll be in China.
-For example, if you'll be in the eastern area of China, select San Francisco.
+For example, if you're in the eastern area of China, select San Francisco.
 You can create multiple servers in different locations if needed.

 5. **Select OS and Version:**
    - Choose "Ubuntu" as the OS image and select "Ubuntu 22.04 LTS (x64)" as the version.